rsharifnasab/my-teaching/git/README.md

 -   easily manage collaboration on a project
 -   ability to have an unlimited number of developers
--   revert back changes if something goes wrong
+-   revert changes if something goes wrong

 ------------------